 Many women may not show any symptoms of STDs and may be unaware of the need for treatment.

-Women experiencing the following problems must seek gynecological advice.
+Women experiencing the following symptoms must seek gynecological advice.

 - Pain or discomfort during sex